 There are numerous misconceptions about OEM and PMA parts, including who can produce PMA parts, whether OEM parts are better quality, and whether PMA parts can be installed with OEM approval.

 Can Just Anyone Manufacture a PMA Part?

-For a non-OEM to manufacture and sell parts, the company must receive parts manufacture approval from the FAA.
+For a non-OEM to manufacture and sell parts, the company must receive parts manufacturer approval from the FAA.
 However, just because a company has parts manufacturing approval does not mean that any part they produce is automatically a PMA.
 The parts must be tested, inspected, and approved in accordance with FAA standards and regulations.